helium/miner/audit/var-53.md

 ## Changes

 This transaction updates Helium staking keys and allows Calchip to onboard new Hotspots.
+More details available [here](https://blog.helium.com/onboarding-for-third-party-hotspots-f8b99df35be).

 ## Version threshold